torrentpier/torrentpier/README.md

 The specific settings depend on the server you are using, but in general case we recommend chmod 0755 for folders, and chmod 0644 for files in them.
 If you are not sure, leave it as is.

+## 🔐 Security

+If you discover any security related issues, please email [admin@torrentpier.com](mailto:admin@torrentpier.com) or [roman25052006.kelesh@gmail.com](mailto:roman25052006.kelesh@gmail.com) instead of using the issue tracker.

 ## 📌 Our recommendations

 * *The recommended way to run cron.php.* - For significant tracker speed increase may be required to replace built-in cron.php by operating system daemon.